Apig-Sharbo/dotfiles/README.md

-dunst           |  is a suckless notification system sxiv            |  is a minimalist image viewer xwallpaper      |  sets the wallpaper qogir-gtk-theme  |  gives the dark GTK theme neovim  |  a tidier vim with some useful features mpv  |  is the patrician's choice video player
+dunst           |  is a suckless notification system sxiv            |  is a minimalist image viewer xwallpaper      |  sets the wallpaper lxappearance  |  is for setting system gtk theme qt5ct  |  is for setting system qt theme pcmanfm  |  is a gui file manager mangohud  |  is a A Vulkan and OpenGL overlay for monitoring FPS, temperatures, CPU/GPU load and more vkbasalt  |  is a Vulkan post processing layer to enhance the visual graphics of games lutris  |  is a gaming client for Linux nbfc-git  |  is to control laptop fan speed qogir-gtk-theme  |  gives the dark GTK theme neovim  |  a tidier vim with some useful features mpv  |  is the patrician's choice video player